Embedded Universal Predictive Intelligence: a coherent framework for multi-agent learning: Embedded Universal Predictive Intelligence

 It is worth noting that $C$ is an absolute constant that only depends on the prior $w^{U,\tau}$.

-The following is an informal discussion that aims to provide some intuition on the degree of structural similarity $\check{S}(\Mvu, U, \langle \cdot \rangle)$ from the perspective of joint compressibility of the policy and the environment.
+The following is an informal discussion that aims to provide some intuition on the degree of functional similarity $\check{S}(\Mvu, U, \langle \cdot \rangle)$ from the perspective of joint compressibility of the policy and the environment.

 Let us define the complexities of $\Mvu$, $\pi$ and $\Mve$ as the following minimum description lengths

 Since sums of exponentials can often be approximated well by their largest element, as the tail of an exponential decays quickly, one might write\footnote{We emphasize that the equation $\check{w}^{U,\tau}(\Mvu) \approx 2^{-K_U(\Mvu)} / C$ should only be taken informally as we have not made the meaning of the approximation $\approx$ precise.
 One potential interpretation of this approximation is equality up to multiplicative constants.
 While this is correct for the normal Solomonoff prior considering monotone Turing machines without probabilistic oracles \citep[Theorem 4.3.3]{lv19_kolmogorov}, we do not know whether the same is true when we consider arbitrary probabilistic oracles.
 Nevertheless, if we replace the exponential $2^{-K_U(\Mvu)}$ by $\alpha^{-K_U(\Mvu)}$ for some $\alpha>2$ in all our equations, then we can indeed show that $\check{w}^{U,\tau}(\Mvu)$ is equal to $\alpha^{-K_U(\Mvu)}$ up to multiplicative constants.} $\check{w}^{U,\tau}(\Mvu) \approx 2^{-K_U(\Mvu)} / C$, $\check{w}^{U,\tau}(\pi) \approx 2^{-K_U(\pi)} / C $ and $\check{w}^{U,\tau}(\Mve) \approx 2^{-K_U(\Mve)}/C$, and hence we have that